totaloncue/guides/infra/haproxy.md

 1. Map files can by dynamically edit at runtime, without causing disturbance to the HAProxy service by:
    1. Edit the file using the runtime API and also save changes to disk
-   1. Editing the map file directy from disk and conduct a 'graceful/hitless reload' of HAProxy
+   1. Editing the map file directly from disk and conduct a 'graceful/hitless reload' of HAProxy
    1. Use the 'http-request set-map' directive within the HAProxy config and update map entries based on URL parameters in the request
       1. Useful for making edits from a remote client